irabudev/zoom-sdk-guide/README.md

 ## Privacy - Photo Library Usage Description
 Repeat the same process for the photo library usage description.
 The key is `Privacy - Photo Library Usage Description` and the sample value is `To share photos, (PROJECT_NAME) needs access to your photo library.`

+## Privacy - Bluetooth Peripheral Usage Description
+Repeat the same process for the bluetooth peripheral usage description.
+The key is `Privacy - Bluetooth Peripheral Usage Description` and the sample value is `To use Bluetooth devices to communicate, (PROJECT_NAME) needs access to your Bluetooth peripherals.`

+## Privacy - Calendars Usage Description
+Repeat the same process for the calendars usage description.
+The key is `Privacy - Calendars Usage Description` and the sample value is `To integrate Zoom meetings with your schedule, (PROJECT_NAME) needs access to your calendar.`

 # Link MobileRTC Framework and Bundle
 Download the [MobileRTC framework](http://hybridupdate.zoom.us/latest/rtc/iOS-MobileRTC-Stack-with-Device-only-framework-master.zip) and unzip the contents.
 Create a folder in your project called `lib`.
 Copy the contents of the `/lib/` folder from the uncompressed zoom-ios-mobilertc folder into your project directory `/lib/` you just created and copy the `Zoom iOS MobileRTC.pdf` file from `/doc/` into your project for reference.
 Delete `zoom-ios-mobilertc.zip` as well as the uncompressed folder.